How I Solved a Race Condition in HomeForged’s Tabbed Interface — A Deep Dive

 });

 Each tab, on mount, sets activeTab to its own identifier.
-This gives us a single source of truth for "who owns the state right now."
+This gives me a single source of truth for "who owns the state right now."

-Then, in each tab’s data-fetching logic, we wrapped the state commit in a check:
+Then, in each tab’s data-fetching logic, I wrapped the state commit in a check:

 const response = await fetchModuleData(tabId);